ubccr/heorot/README.md

 You can access the dev Web UI at https://_your_ip_here_

-### MongoDB Initialization:

-> :warning: Ubuntu 22.04 does not have a mongosh install candidate, I advise using [MongoDB Compass](https://www.mongodb.com/products/compass) instead

-1. Head to https://_your_ip_here_/#/Signup and create an Account
+Head to the signup page and create an account to get started
-2. Login to MongoDB and set your user's privileges to "admin"

 ### Log files: